ethersphere/swarm-guide/contents/up-and-download.rst

 In the context, the hash ``7149075b7f485411e5cc7bb2d9b7c86b3f9f80fb16a3ba84f5dc6654ac3f8ceb`` does not refer to a manifest and any attempt to retrieve it over bzz will result in a 404 Not Found Error.
 In order to access this file, you would have to use the :ref:`bzz-raw` scheme.

-Uploading to a remote swarm node
+Uploading to a remote Swarm node
 -----------------------------------
-You can upload to a remote swarm node using the ``--bzzapi`` flag.
+You can upload to a remote Swarm node using the ``--bzzapi`` flag.
 For example, you can use one of the public gateways as a proxy, in which case you can upload to swarm without even running a node.

 .. note:: This treat is likely to disappear or be seriously restricted in the future.
 It currently also accepts limited file sizes.